captainshin90/PodStudio/README_KAP.md

 - To build the development frontend and backend:
   (.venv) > C:\SRC\podstudio> bun dev

-- To build the development frontend and backend:
+- To build the production frontend and backend:
   (.venv) > C:\SRC\podstudio> bun run build

 - To regenerate the bun.lockb file, simply run bun install in your project directory.
 This will re-evaluate your dependencies and create a new lockfile based on your package.json.